bluecat-japac/trouble_shooting_ui/README.md

 # Trouble Shooting UI

+Project archived and no longer maintained here.
+Please contact BlueCat for up-to-date tools and plug-ins.

 Trouble-shooting commands UI for perform DNS and network connectivity tests from the DNS server

 ## Requirements